 The termination of parental rights involves a court order in which a parent permanently ends a legal parent-child relationship.
 Parental rights can be terminated voluntary or involuntary, but can a parent voluntarily give up parent rights?
 Below is a basic overview on how a parent can give up parental rights in California.
-Read on to learn more.

-The Voluntary Termination of Parental Rights
+The Voluntary Termination of Parental Rights in California

 When Parent Wants To Give Up Parental Rights